Looking back and looking ahead Elze Reitsema

 - that he attaches great importance to having a good discussion about, for example, the introduction of a code of conduct for maintenance

-- that the water board will have to speak out more about the importance of clean and healthy water
+- that the water authority will water authority more about the importance of clean and healthy water

 - that cooperation is and will remain important.